codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 Note that Codefresh step versions function like Docker tags in the sense that they are *mutable*.
 You can overwrite an existing plugin version with a new plugin manifest by using the `codefresh replace step-type` command.

 **Latest plugin version for typed steps**
 If you do not define a version for the plugin, the latest version (according to [semantic versioning](https://semver.org/){:target="\_blank"}) will be used.
-You can also use and specify different versions of the same plugin within the same pipeline.
+You can also use different versions of the same plugin within the same pipeline.

 >**TIP**
-Using the latest version may introduce breaking changes that may fail the pipeline.
-Codefresh issues a warning on identifying typed steps (`steps.type` flag) without versions in a pipeline.
+Using the latest version may introduce breaking changes that can fail the pipeline.
+Codefresh issues a warning on identifying typed steps without versions in a pipeline.